Easy Crispy Air Fryer Turkey Thighs Recipe

 So maybe you don’t have an air fryer yet (it’s my new favorite kitchen toy!), here is how to cook turkey thighs in the oven.

-Proceed with the recipe rub and patting dry, place turkey thighs in a baking pan and bake in preheated 350 degree F oven.
+Proceed with the recipe rub and patting dry, place turkey thighs in a baking pan and bake in a preheated 350° F (175° C) oven.
+Roasting for about 50-60 minutes.

 How long do you bake turkey thighs in the oven?

-Roast 50-60 minutes until internal temperature reads 160-165 degrees.
-Remove from oven, let sit for 10 minutes before slicing.
-If desired, since turkey will dry out a bit more in the oven, rub a few tablespoons of softened butter under the skin of the thighs before baking.
+Roast 50-60 minutes until internal temperature reads 160-165° F. Remove from oven, tent with foil and let sit for 10 minutes before slicing.
+If desired, since the turkey will dry out a bit more in the oven, rub a few tablespoons of softened butter under the skin of the thighs before baking.

 What to Serve with Air Fryer Turkey Thighs